-3. Remove the bay leaves.
+- Remove the bay leaves.
 Transfer the soup in batches to a blender (or use an immersion blender) and puree until fairly smooth.
 (Note: Please be careful during this step!
-Don't fill the blender full, and cover the lid with a towel and hold securely while blending so the lid doesn't pop off.)
+Don't fill the blender full.
+Cover the lid with a towel and hold securely while blending so the lid doesn't pop off.)
 Carefully, return the puree to the saucepan.

 - Add the half and half and cook over medium-low until the soup is just heated through.

 - Taste and then season the soup with salt, pepper, and hot sauce to your preference.

 - Swirl in the 4 tablespoons of butter.